 Curious how you can be a surface pattern designer?
 Want to learn more about the business side of this creative pursuit?
 Would you love to hear from pattern designers about how they found their own personal style or about their favorite design programs?

-We’re partnering with the Craft Industry Alliance and inviting some very talented surface designers, industry leaders and artists to join us for a full day dedicated to all-things surface design.
+We partnered with the Craft Industry Alliance and invited some very talented surface designers, industry leaders and artists to join us for a full day dedicated to all-things surface design.

-Keep reading or click on a session below for more details and for sign-up links.
-You must sign-up separately for each session you are interested in, in order to receive the webinar link via email.
+Keep reading or click on a session below for more details and for video recording:

 Bonnie Christine is a surface pattern designer, educator, and creative entrepreneur.
 In this session, learn how Bonnie transitioned from a dreamer to a doer, achieving her biggest dream along the way: becoming a surface pattern designer.
 Sharing her strategies for tackling goals, creating a signature style, and achieving financial stability as an artist, this is the perfect presentation for designers at all stages of their careers.